dwalbeck/job_tracker/README.md

 The Contacts, Calendar and Notes pages are all pretty self-explanatory and intuitive to use.
 On the Calendar pages, there will be a green dot on interviews that you have updated with an outcome score.
 This is so you can easily view if you missed scoring an appointment.
+The Documents page is where your company reports are kept, but are also accessible from the Job Details page.
+You can however request a company report for companies that do not have a job posting.

 For the sections **Job Posting**, **Contacts**, **Calendar**, **Notes** and **Resume** you have the ability to export all the records from the DB, for whatever reason.
 You can do this by clicking on the 3 dot collapsed menu icon on